TomaszP77/java-tasks/README.md

     The "Hotel Guest Registration" class should contain 3 objects of the "Hotel Guests" class, which will create 3 customers with their preferences.
     You can choose your data and preferences freely.

+#### 13a.
+    Modify the code from task 13 so that providing your name and surname is mandatory.
+Use a constructor.